a-rashid-saaka/google-workspace/README.md

 I. Return to the "Security" page, scroll down and click "Account Recovery."

 II.
-This setting allows you to control whether a Super Admin can recover their account themselves using the Forgot Password link, or whether they must ask another Super Admin or Google Support to reset their password.
+This setting determines if a Super Admin can independently reset their password using the Forgot Password link or needs help from another Super Admin or Google Support.

 III.
-This setting is also where you control whether users can recover their own passwords.
-This is achieved through the use of a recovery email address or phone number.
-Note that password recovery is not available when using SSO, and 2-step verification users must use the email recovery option.
+In this setting, you can allow users to recover their passwords via a recovery email or phone number.
+Note that this option is unavailable with Single Sign-On (SSO), and two-step verification users must use email recovery.

 IV.
-By default, only a domain administrator can reset a user’s password.
-To enable user password recovery, click User account recovery and check the Allow users and non-super admins to recover their account box, Then click SAVE.
+By default, only a domain administrator can reset user passwords.
+To enable recovery for users and non-super admins, click "User Account Recovery", check Allow account recovery, and then click "SAVE."

 ![image](https://github.com/user-attachments/assets/abceb274-bf16-4fb2-a9e4-9051a6eb034e)